scsidisk/scsidisk.github.io/_posts/2010-12-28-how_to_mount_a_xen_image_.md

+---
+layout: post
-Title: How to mount a xen image ?
+title: How to mount a xen image ?
-Date: 2010-12-28 13:49
+date: 2010-12-28 13:49
-Author: scsidisk
+author: scsidisk
-Category: CentOS
+category: CentOS
-Tags: CentOS, Linux, Shell
+tags: CentOS, Linux, Shell
 Slug: how_to_mount_a_xen_image_
+---

 How to mount a xen image ?
 1. First you need to find out the partitions and the startsector of